zak-steenhoek/Micromouse-Robot/README.md

 follower program.
 The simulator could be downloaded to support many different languages, and I chose Python.
 At this point, it was just a matter of writing the program to utilize a variation of floodfill to determine the quickest path to the center of the maze.

-The rest can come later.
-All of this shouldn't be here anyways

 <p align="right">(<a href="#readme-top">^</a>)</p>